adam10603/GTAVHandlingParserJs/README.md

 ## Object structure of handling data

-The structure of objects that hold handling data (e.g. as returned by `findPropertiesForVehicle()`) is pretty simple.
-For the most part, it's just a **flat object with property names** as keys, and their values as values obviously.
-They are **not grouped** into any sub-objects or anything (regardless if the property is inside "SubHandlingData" in the original file for example), with one exception, which are 3-component vectors (properties that start with "vec").
-These are just objects with `x`, `y` and `z` floating point components.
+The handling data (e.g. as returned by `findPropertiesForVehicle()`) is structured in a simple way.
+For the most part, it's just a **flat object indexed by property names**.
+They are **not grouped** into any sub-objects or anything (regardless if the property is inside "SubHandlingData" in the original file for example).
+The one exception to this are 3-component vectors (properties that start with "vec").
+These are returned as objects with `x`, `y` and `z` floating point components.

 Here's an example object with one property of each possible data type, represented as JSON here: